 VoD: Many women's arts in Darfur are income-generating.
-Do Darfuri women create such pieces because they love art or merely to fulfil a financial nefarm, fetch wood, among other things, to make a better living.
+Do Darfuri women create such pieces because they love art or merely to fulfil a financial necessity?

+Dr. Saleh: Both reasons are equally valid actually.
+Many Darfuri women farm, fetch wood, among other things, to make a better living.
 Learning and practicing income-generating crafts follows from the same principle.
 Additionally, Darfur's environment is rich in aesthetic raw elements; this feeds into the creative process of the women here, when it comes to crafting graceful traditional pieces.
 Therefore, I believe while some women work in such crafts purely for financial purposes, others create them with an artistic and cultural vision.